pollosp/gce-idp/PITCHME.md

 * Local Values
 * Output
 * Environment Variables
-* ETC

 ---
 ## KSONET

 A Jsonnet library that compiles to Kubernetes YAML (http://ksonnet.heptio.com/)

-Anyone is familiar with KSONNET?
+Is anyone familiar with KSONNET?
 ---
 ### JSONNET